Oleh Kryshyn

-Oleh Yuriiovych Kryshyn (Олег Юрійович Кришин; born 27 November 1967, Dnipropetrovsk) is a Ukrainian entrepreneur, a patron and a political leader and statesman.
+Oleh Yuriiovych Kryshyn (Олег Юрійович Кришин; born 27 November 1967, Dnipropetrovsk) is a Ukrainian entrepreneur, political leader and statesman.
 People's Deputy of Ukraine of the 8th convocation.

 Education

 In 1992 he graduated from the National Metallurgical Academy of Ukraine, qualification — metallurgic engineer.
 In 2004 he graduated from the same academy with an engineer-economist qualification.

 Working Activity

 The Head of the Overlook Council Limited Liability Company «Vilnohirsk Sklo».

 Elections, Party Activity

 2010–2014 – a deputy of Dnipropetrovsk Oblast Council.

 In October 26, 2014 Kryshyn was elected a people’s deputy of the 8th convocation according to the single-seat majority constituency № 34, Dnipropetrovsk Oblast, as a self-nominated candidate.
 He got 24.29% votes.

 In the Verkhovna Rada of the 8th convocation he was a member of deputy’s faction of the political party «People's Front (Ukraine)».

 Post: the secretary of the Verkhovna Rada Committee on the Taxes and Customs House Issues.